Coarctation of Aorta

 - Mutations of several genes, including NOTCH1 and MCTP2, have been identified in some patients.

-- Increased afterload to left ventricle (LV) causes LV hypertrophy.
-Relative underperfusion of the renal vessels, baroreceptors, and multiple other mechanisms combine to induce compensatory hypertension.
+- Decreased blood flow to the lower body distal to the obstruction; relative underperfusion of the renal vessels, baroreceptors, and multiple other mechanisms combine to induce compensatory hypertension.

-- If the coarctation is severe, LV dysfunction and congestive heart failure (CHF) result, with low cardiac output and increased LV end-diastolic pressure.
+- If the coarctation is severe in infants, LV dysfunction and congestive heart failure (CHF) result, with low cardiac output and increased LV end-diastolic pressure.

 There's more to see -- the rest of this topic is available only to subscribers.